-If you want the best tasting smoked pork chops, this recipe may very well be it.
-To me, these pork chops are absolutely the best smoked pork chops I’ve ever tried.
+If you haven't tried smoked cured pork chops, do yourself a favor, smoke some as soon as possible.
 They are incredibly tender, juicy and have a rich smoky flavor.
 The meat is flavored inside out.
-There isn’t a single bite where the meat would taste bland.
+There isn't a single bite where the meat would taste bland.
 The bark on these chops is incredibly tasty too: peppery, savory, with a hint of sweetness.
 The secret is to cure the meat before smoking.

 Curing pork chops before smoking is good for two reasons.
 The reason number one is that curing flavors the meat inside out, leaving not a single part of the chop bland and tasteless.
 It concentrates the flavors and tenderizes the meat.
 The second reason is that the curing process facilitates the formation of a pellicle on the surface of the meat.
 A pellicle is a dry sticky layer that attracts smoke like a magnet.
 You get better color and better smoky flavor.